Kattis/problemtools/README.md

 did not work, so that we can write proper instructions (and try to figure out how to make the non-working stuff work).

+Build all the support programs by running

+    make

-Build `checktestdata`, `default_validator` and `interactive` before running `verifyproblem.py`.
-Checktestdata requires a relatively recent gcc version (4.8 suffices), but is only needed for running checktestdata input validation scripts, the rest of problemtools will run fine without it.
+The checktestdata program requires a relatively recent gcc version (4.8 suffices), but is only needed for running checktestdata input validation scripts.
+The rest of problemtools will run fine without it, but in this case you need to build the other programs separately, e.g.  by running

-    (cd checktestdata && make)
     (cd default_validator && make)
     (cd interactive && make)